PFAS Around Brunswick Naval Air Station

 Map of location of PFAS spill.

-On Aug.
-19, 2024, an accidental release of approximately 1,450 gallons of PFAS-based Aqueous Film Forming Foam (AFFF) concentrate mixed with 50,000 gallons of water occurred in Hangar 4 on the former Brunswick Naval Air Station.
+On August 19, 2024, an accidental release of approximately 1,450 gallons of PFAS-based Aqueous Film Forming Foam concentrate mixed with 50,000 gallons of water occurred in Hangar 4 on the former Brunswick Naval Air Station.
 See below for more information about this spill.
-Based on data from the Department of Environmental Protection, perfluorooctane sulfonate (PFOS) was the primary PFAS compound of the released foam, making up 77% of the measured PFAS compounds.

 Based on current information, the foam/water mixture released in Hangar 4 entered the stormwater system, which connected to a series of ponds (“Pond A,” “Pond B,” “Picnic Pond”) into Mere Brook.
-Mere Brook drains into the upper Harpswell Cove.
-Due to the historic contamination of the Air Station superfund site, this area of Harpswell Cove has been closed for shellfish harvesting since 2016 (see DMR webpage).
+Mere Brook drains into upper Harpswell Cove.

-This webpage is up to date as of Sept.
-18, 2024.
+This webpage is up to date as of July 29, 2025.
 Data collection is ongoing and future results will be shared periodically below.

 Bigelow Laboratory’s PFAS Monitoring Program